arthurgao697/CodingChallenges/Week_09192022_09232022/readme.md

 #### *Example*

-#####Input:
+##### Input:

 - 1
 - ab1231da

 ##### Output:

--7
+- 7

 #### *Explanation*

-The digits in this string are 1, 2, 3 and 1.
+- The digits in this string are 1, 2, 3 and 1.
 Hence, the sum of all of them is 7.